 What Will I Learn in an MBA in Entrepreneurship Program?

 Business school professors are the experts, right?
 Well, sometimes they are experts because they have a breadth of knowledge and a deep understanding of that knowledge.
-They also know how to deliver that knowledge to other people, which is its own unique skill set.
+They also know how to deliver that knowledge to other people, which is their own unique skill set.

 The skillset you want to learn is that of an entrepreneur.
 Do they have that experience where startups are concerned?
 Business school professors often have illustrious careers and are the smartest business minds out there.
 They have the accomplishments to back up their talent.
 Still, what you are looking for is your own path, not to copy someone else’s path.

 You may not learn exactly what you need to be an entrepreneur in an MBA in entrepreneurship.
 Check the course syllabus to be sure, and if you like what they’re teaching, get more details before jumping in.
-Professors should be experts in entrepreneurship, and not just business in general.
+Professors should be experts in entrepreneurship and not just business in general.